compneurobio/MeTime/README.md

 ### 1.2.
 Data preparation

 This package aims to be a general package that can handle any type of longitudinal dataset and in order to acheive that we expect the users to make a few changes to the dataset.
 These changes are:
 1. The sample ids should always be in this format: [a-z|A-z][0-9]+_[a-z|A-Z][0-9]+(Example: subject=R1, time=t0, id=R1_t0).
 The part before the underscore represents the subject and the part after represents the timepoint of measurement.
-If the timepoints in the data are not a singular value then we suggest the user to create a psuedotime scale to match this format.
+If the timepoints in the data are not a singular value then we suggest the user to create a psuedo timescale to match this format.
 2. Every row_data dataframe should contain the columns id, subject and time and every col_data dataframe should contain the column id.
 And the ids in row_data should match the rownames of the data matrix and the ids in col_data should match the colnames of the data matrix.

 The first step in using this package is to create an S4 object of class metime_analyser with all the data that a user wants to analyse.
 There are multiple ways in which this S4 object can be created: